|

 they had done.
 This leads to a sequence of reflection, response, and further reflection,

 combining thinking and creative activity.
+And what does

 this process show?